wnederhof/basecode/README.md

 # License
 Licensed under MIT.

+# To Do
+- Finish GraphQL Integration tests
+- Decide: Maven vs GradleKT
+- Int and Other Types
+- Controllers
+- Frontend
+- Unit Tests for Scenarios

 # Credits
 - The `new` template is derived from the template generated using Spring Boot Initializr.
 - The `frontend` template is mostly based on NextJS templates.